kristokv/Git_test_RStudio/README.md

 # Git_test_RStudio
-Learning to use Git with RStudio
+Learning to use Git with RStudio.
+This is just for testing.